reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ## {#RE0137} RE0137

 This error indicates that there was an error while parsing or compiling contract code for `{!rsh} ContractCode`.

+## {#RE0138} RE0138

+This error indicates that a view alias was declared multiple times.

+You can fix this error by using unique names for your views and aliases.

 ## {#RETH0001} RETH0001